GhostAIDLP/GhostAI_DLP/PERFORMANCE_REPORT.md

-# 🚀 GhostAI DLP SDK - Performance Metrics Report
+# 🚀 GhostAI firewall SDK - Performance Metrics Report

 > **Comprehensive performance analysis and benchmarking results**

 ## 📊 Executive Summary

-The GhostAI DLP SDK has been thoroughly tested across all critical performance dimensions.
+The GhostAI firewall SDK has been thoroughly tested across all critical performance dimensions.
 The results show **excellent latency and throughput performance** with some areas for improvement in accuracy metrics.

 ### 🎯 Key Performance Indicators